Skip to content

 One of my stops in my journey towards figuring out what I want to be when I grow up was the Peace Corps.
 After having established myself as a writer for a few years, I took a break and joined the Peace Corps, where I taught English in a small town in Ukraine.
 (If you want to know more about that experience, you can find out all about it here.)

 I learned a lot during my two years in Ukraine.
 For example, I learned that I’m not very good at teaching high school students.
 I also reaffirmed my interest in international communication, business, and work that “does a body good.”
-When I returned from my assignment, I enrolled in a graduate degree program with the goal of transitioning into a career that brings more satisfaction than a simple paycheck.
+When I returned from my assignment, I enrolled in a graduate degree program with the goal of transitioning into a career that had a more international focus—only to discover that the international collaboration I was looking for was already part of my work in software.

 Education